cjwit/rhythm/source/part4.md

 <div id="example20" class="example"></div>

 One of the core assumptions about rhythm in western-centric systems of understanding is that the pulse is made up of evenly-spaced beats.[^exceptions] In fact, this pattern can be mathematically broken down and written in western notation.
-The "long" beats are equal to three halves of the short beats, as demonstrated by this example's added imaginary pulse.
+The "long" beats are equal to three halves of the short beats, as demonstrated by this example's added imaginary pulse.[^alternative]

+[^alternative]: Alternatively, these embedded examples can be understood as alternative forms of notation.
+While the long and short bars that represent the notes ignore much of what western notation includes, they show duration more intuitively (in some ways).
+Notation itself is an effort to foreground certain elements of sound that are deemed important by composers, researchers, listeners, performers, and so on.
+Alternative notation is common in all forms of music, including western classical music, where the work of John Cage, George Crumb, and Krzysztof Penderecki include commonly taught examples.
+Creating your own form of graphic representation of sound (notation) is a useful exercise for understanding how these decisions and priorities play out in practice.

 <div id="example21" class="example"></div>